nih-fmrif/NIMH_repro_2017_03/_episodes/11-tracking_changes_with_git.md

 > > !git add venus.txt
 > > ~~~
 > > {: .source}
 > > Now the files are ready to commit.
-You can check that using `git status`.
+You can check that using "git status".
 If you are ready to commit use:
 > > ~~~
 > > !git commit -m "Wrote down my plans to start a base on Venus"
 > > ~~~